 It's a very useful protective packaging material.
 Shipping boxes and beer six-packs are often made from it.

-As far as cooking and cardboard goes, you have to be a little careful.
+As far as cooking and cardboard go, you have to be a little careful.
 Several cardboard products (particularly those not associated with foods) could have chemicals in their make-up.
-It’s not the sort of material you want to risk putting in your microwave.
+It's not the sort of material you want to risk putting in your microwave.

 The trend to minimize the amount of disposable plastic that finds its way into our oceans means that cardboard containers are used more and more, and many people are uncertain about whether they are safe to microwave.

-Various types of cardboard containers and their uses
+Types of cardboard containers and their uses

 Cardboard containers used in the food industry come in all shapes and sizes and are designated for various uses.
 These include: